 After service is completed, the server must fill out the appropriate Proof of Service form.

-Which Proof of Service form should I fill out?
+Which Proof of Service form do I need?

 May use their own equivalent form